Contrasting Byrna Technologies (BYRN) and The Competition

-Byrna Technologies (OTCMKTS: BYRN) is one of 42 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its peers?
-We will compare Byrna Technologies to related companies based on the strength of its earnings, risk, profitability, institutional ownership, dividends, valuation and analyst recommendations.
+Byrna Technologies (OTCMKTS: BYRN) is one of 43 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its competitors?
+We will compare Byrna Technologies to related businesses based on the strength of its institutional ownership, earnings, dividends, valuation, profitability, analyst recommendations and risk.

-This table compares Byrna Technologies and its peers’ net margins, return on equity and return on assets.

-Byrna Technologies has a beta of 0.89, indicating that its share price is 11% less volatile than the S&P 500.
-Comparatively, Byrna Technologies’ peers have a beta of -0.40, indicating that their average share price is 140% less volatile than the S&P 500.
+Byrna Technologies has a beta of 0.89, suggesting that its share price is 11% less volatile than the S&P 500.
+Comparatively, Byrna Technologies’ competitors have a beta of -0.40, suggesting that their average share price is 140% less volatile than the S&P 500.

 |Gross Revenue